 - How you will use their responses, and

 - How their participation benefits them directly.

 One easy way to provide that education: Include an introductory paragraph at the top of each test explaining the purpose of the survey.
-Here’s an example, adapted from this resource:
+Here’s an example:

 Please complete this survey as thoroughly and honestly as possible.
 There are no right or wrong answers, and while some items may be more relevant to your case than others, we encourage you to answer all questions.
 Your responses will provide insight into how we’re doing and how we can better help you progress toward your goals.
 Your individual survey information will be shared with our care team only.

 4. Establish a process for administering outcomes questionnaires.